 Fish, fruit, and meat are your staples on this tour with your typical cooked or cold breaky provided each day.
 If you have any dietary requirements or cannot do seafood, don’t worry, there are plenty of options available out here on Yorke Island.

 Where we stay

 The Lodge is one of the only tourist accommodations in the whole of the Torres Strait.
-The comfortable cabins are maintained daily with twin or double options.
-A common room with a commercial kitchen is yours to share with all the amenities needed for a great stay.
+The comfortable cabins are maintained daily with twin or double options along with a common room with a commercial kitchen is yours to share with all the amenities needed for a great stay.

 This package is based on twin share so please add the single supplement if you wish to have your own fully self-contained cabin.

 Departing Cairns, we’ll make our way to Horn Island – the gateway to the Torres Strait.
-Here we board our very own nine-seater private charter plane direct to Yorke Island.
+Here we board our very own nine-seater private charter plane direct to Masig Island.

 Because of the small planes, your luggage is strictly limited to 15kg’s per person plus 5kg’s carry on.
 This means you should be able to squeeze in two kites and a board.
 You won’t need many clothes so pack light.

 Flight times, connections and more details will be sent with your booking confirmation.